 More About International Observe the Moon Night

 International Observe the Moon Night has been held annually since 2010.
 Each year, thousands of people participate at museums, planetaria, schools, universities, observatories, parks, businesses, and backyards around the world.
 Everyone can participate.
 All you need to do is look up!
 Learning about and celebrating the Moon is even better.
 Every interested group or individual can host an event.

 This is a time for libraries to feature Moon books, radio stations to play Moon songs, schools to unite around a common lunar theme in art, history, engineering, language, and science classes – everyone can explore the Moon from their own angle.

-International Observe the Moon Night is sponsored by NASA’s Lunar Reconnaissance Orbiter mission, the Solar System Exploration Division at NASA’s Goddard Space Flight Center, with many contributing partners.
+International Observe the Moon Night is sponsored by NASA’s Lunar Reconnaissance Orbiter mission and the Solar System Exploration Division at NASA’s Goddard Space Flight Center, with many contributing partners.